C-H-activation/ICB-workflow/README.md

 ...
 ```

-Then install the SoBo method
+Then install the SoBo (0.2.0) method via pip

 ```bash
 > pip install sobo
 ```

+The typical installation time on a standard desktop computer is in the range of minutes.
+Several examples are available with expected output inside the `examples` directory.

+# Acknowledgements

+Johan Westin restructured the package structure of the SoBo method, which has been adapted for the purpose of creating a PyPi package.